thesheff17/pythonexamples/README.md

 ### running this locally
 * you should run this inside a virtualenv setup.
-A virtualenv is an isolated areas to install 3rd party tools using packages in requirements.txt. pip is the package manager to install 3rd party tools for python.
+A virtualenv is an isolated area to install 3rd party tools using what is in requirements.txt. pip is the package manager to install 3rd party tools for python.
 * Each platform is different.
 You can learn more about it [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 * once you have the python virtualenv activated we want to clone the repo: